JLLundy/Lipid-residue-analysis-Korea-Kyushu/README.md

 The repository is organised into the following directories:

 * _Data_ ... contains all raw data required for analyses
-* _Isotopesandmap_ ... contains R scripts for generating figures pertaining human stable isotope data
+* _isotopesandmap_ ... contains R scripts for generating figures pertaining human stable isotope data
 * _organicresidues_ ... contains R scripts and resulting outputs for analysing organic residues from ceramics
 * _c14dates_ ... contains R scripts and resulting outputs for the analyses of radiocarbon dates.
 * _figures_ ... contains figure outputs used in the manuscript.